ClaudHGE/EUCALYPTO-EPO/README.md

 EPO aims to standardize and organize knowledge about the eucalypt reproductive structures and stages to facilitate data integration, analysis and communication among students, researchers, practitioners, foresters, and ecologists.

-This ontology is linked to the article "Definition of reproductive structures in Eucalyptus for phenological data collection" by Giraldo E. et. al. (in press)
+This ontology is linked to the article "Definition of reproductive structures in Eucalyptus for phenological data collection" by [Giraldo Escobar et. al. (2024)](https://rdcu.be/d0gS4)